toaster-code/SAP-1/README.md

 Despite that, I decided to continue working to finish the simulations, just for fun ;)

 Recently I found the source file in an old CD backup and I decided to share it, in case anyone get interested.
 So enjoy!

-Note: Descriptions of the circuits are all in portuguese.
+Note: The descriptions are in portuguese.
 For any questions or clarifications, feel free to send me a hello!